 - Fasting is usually for 6 hours before surgery

 - 3 Key holes (10mm and two 5mm) are used to position a prolene mesh over the hernial defect.

 - A urinary tube (catheter) and a drain are maintained on the day of operation.

 - The patient usually returns to his/her room after 3 to 4 hours in the post operative intensive care unit.

 Post Operative period

 - The next day the catheter and the drain are removed and the patient allowed to go home.

-- He/she is advised not to do strenous activity involving lifting weights, squating on the floor or driving for 2 to 4 weeks.
+- He/she is advised not to do strenuous activity involving lifting weights, squatting on the floor or driving for 2 to 4 weeks.